RicVic95/Sales-Strategy-Analysis/README.md

 # Sales Strategy Analysis

+# Executive Summary
+This project analyzed six weeks of sales data to evaluate the performance of three sales methods—Call, Email, and Email + Call—with the goal of identifying the most effective strategy for maximizing revenue while balancing scalability and efficiency.
+The analysis involved data cleaning, exploratory analysis, and statistical testing, revealing significant differences in performance.
+Email was identified as the most scalable method, generating the highest total revenue and transaction volume, while Email + Call was the most efficient per transaction but limited in scalability due to resource demands.
+Call was found to be the least efficient and least profitable method.
+Based on these findings, the recommendations include prioritizing Email for its scalability, optimizing Email + Call for high-value customers, and phasing out Call due to its inefficiency.
+Monitoring weekly revenue by sales method is suggested to ensure continued performance alignment with business objectives.

 # Data Validation

 The dataset contains 15,000 rows and 8 columns before cleaning and validation.
 I have validated all the columns against the criteria in the dataset table: